To be admissible to the BC Early Childhood Education Basic Certificate Program, you need the following:

 - Have high school graduation or equivalent.

-- Have completed at least four years of secondary or post-secondary studies in English, or
+- Have completed at least four years of secondary or post-secondary studies in taught in English, or

 - Completed an undergraduate or graduate level degree at a recognized university where English is the primary language of instruction, or

-- Completed six credits of post-secondary English courses at a recognized university where English is the primary language of instruction, or
+- Completed six credits of post-secondary English courses at a recognized university in an English-speaking country, or

 - Taken either an IELTS Academic or TOEFL English assessment test and met the UBC required scores (see this webpage for minimum scores and other accepted language tests).